tom832/ChemEagle/README.md

 ## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://huggingface.co/spaces/CYF200127/ChemEagle)

 Go to our [ChemEAGLE.Web app demo](https://huggingface.co/spaces/CYF200127/ChemEagle) to directly use our tool online!
+(Only supports graphic input now)

 When the input is a multimodal chemical reaction graphic:
 ![visualization](examples/reaction9.png)